peterarose/ufss/README.md

 # Ultrafast Spectroscopy Suite (UFSS)
 Code for simulating nonlinear optical spectroscopies of closed and open systems

+Updated on August 6, 2024 to version 0.2.0.
+Significant structural chagnes to the code base.
+Added composite diagrams.
+Unified UF2 and RKE code where possible, unified UF2 and RKE user interface where possible.
+Added helper classes for simulating common spectra.
+Higher-order signals are now easier for the user to calculate.
+Old code structure available in version 0.1.3.

 ## Installation instructions
 pip install ufss